TrapLord92/Data-Structures-and-Algorithms-with-Golang/src/Learn-Data-Structures-and-Algorithms-with-Golang/README.md

 * Analyze the cost and benefit trade-off to identify algorithms and data structures for problem solving
 * Explore techniques for writing pseudocode algorithm and ace whiteboard coding in interviews
 * Discover the pitfalls in selecting data structures and algorithms by predicting their speed and efficiency
+## I enjoyed  and I learned a lot reading this book , iam forever grateful  for finding this book...its really good

  Get your [copy](https://www.amazon.com/dp/1789618509) today!